fbaprepfinder

 5. No barcode-on-barcode placement.
 FNSKU sticker over a UPC: cover the UPC fully first.
 Half-covered UPCs cause scan ambiguity.

 Canonical reference: Amazon Seller Central labeling requirements (Seller Central login required for the full FNSKU-rendering tools).
+We deliberately do not print exact label dimensions; Amazon revises those tables.

 Bubble wrap and the drop test